MUSKANJASSAL/MUSKANJASSAL/README.md

 - 🔭 I’m currently working on Backend
 - 🌱 I’m currently learning everything 😹
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on developing and improving my repositories.
 - 🤔 I’m looking for help with new opportunities
-- 💬 Ask me about
+- 💬 Ask me about any new idea.
 - 📫 Reach me at muskan124.jassal@gmail.com
-- 😄 Pronouns: She/Hers
+- 😄 Pronouns: She/Her
 - ⚡  Fun fact: Art and Crafts are something I enjoy doing.

 ### Connect with me: